testcontainers/testcontainers-ruby/rabbitmq/README.md

 ### Example

-Here's a complete example of how to use testcontainers-rabbitmq to create a container, connect to it, and push a simple message:
+There are complete examples of how to use testcontainers-rabbitmq to create containers, connects to it, publish and consume simple message:

 ```ruby
 require "testcontainers/rabbitmq"